This paper is a draft, please do not reproduce without authorization.

 To facilitate reading, use the table of content in hypertext and hop to the section of your choice.
-Use the back function of your browser to return to the table of content.
+Use the "to Top of page" link to return to the table of content.

 I welcome comments and questions at : d_lag@granby.net.
 Thank you.